monde-sistemas/delphi-slackbot/README.md

 # delphi-slackbot
 Delphi library to send messages on slack using slackbot.

+## Enabling Slackbot integrations on Slack

+Before using this library to post messages to [Slack](https://slack.com/), you must enable the Slackbot integration for your team and get your URL.
+Please, read the [Slack documentation](https://api.slack.com/slackbot) to learn how to do it.

 ## Using

 You can either use `TSlackbot` reading the URL and channel from the environment or passing directly to the method.